Homeschool ADHD Kids : Resources for GREAT Outcomes

 For example, I LET my child flip all over the place, sit on a big bouncing ball and bounce while reading.
 He walked on the treadmill while listening to audiobooks, and jumped on the trampoline while practicing math facts.
 Moms who homeschool ADHD kids can ALLOW their kids to be themselves while learning more easily!

 Given that your child has ADD / ADHD and you homeschool your ADHD child, you will find great comfort in resources that will help you effectively treat, manage, and deal with ADHD.
-There are many parents in our Learning Abled Kids’ Yahoo Group for moms who homeschool ADHD kids.
+There are many parents in our Learning Abled Kids Support Group on Facebook for moms who homeschool ADHD kids.
 Please join our group, and check out the resources below.

 Recommended Reading for Moms who Homeschool ADHD kids: